lordpretzel/mu4e-views/README.md

 **HTML emails may contain malicious content and tracking images.
 While `mu4e-views` by default applies a filter to remove things like external images that are used for tracking users, the current filtering is rather naive and probably misses many types of tracking.**

 With `mu4e-views` you can customize the filtering rules (`mu4e-views-html-dom-filter-chain`).
-Also you may want to setup customized rules for which view method is used based on the senders email address are coming from (see the discussion of the `dispatcher` view method below).
+Also you may want to setup customized rules for which view method and filtering is used based on the senders email address are coming from (see the discussion of the `dispatcher` view method and customized views below).

 ## Installation